KADCYLA Dailymed

 Cases of interstitial lung disease (ILD), including pneumonitis, some leading to acute respiratory distress syndrome or fatal outcome have been reported in clinical trials with KADCYLA.
 Signs and symptoms include dyspnea, cough, fatigue, and pulmonary infiltrates.

-Radiation pneumonitis was reported at an incidence of 1.8% (11 out of 623 patients treated with adjuvant radiotherapy and KADCYLA), with 2 cases of Grade 3 radiation pneumonitis [see Adverse Reactions (6.1)].
+Radiation pneumonitis was reported at an incidence of 1.6%, with 2 cases of Grade 3 radiation pneumonitis [see Adverse Reactions (6.1)].

 Patients with dyspnea at rest due to complications of advanced malignancy, co-morbidities, and receiving concurrent pulmonary radiation therapy may be at increased risk of pulmonary toxicity.